 “First tattoo, Sky?”
 Her name sounded perfect in my head, but it didn’t hold a candle to how it sounded rolling off my tongue.

-“Are you sure a tattoo is what you want?”
+“Are you sure this is what you want?”
 I looked deep into her eyes searching for doubt, hesitation, fear.
 I didn’t see any of it.
 Which was baffling to me.
-It didn’t fit.
+It just didn’t fit.

 “I’m sure, Jax.”